oracle-livelabs/apex/apex-professional-hol17/introduction.md

 ### Recap
 During the last session, you activated the Remote Database Schema.
 Moreover, you incorporated application data from a REST Data Source and successfully synchronized it with another application utilizing REST Data Sources.
 Furthermore, you gained expertise in crafting Data Load definitions and creating a Data Loading page.

-Application security is very important for the majority of applications.
-You must ensure that users enter valid credentials, generally username and password (Authentication), and that the logged-in user has appropriate rights within the application (Authorization).

 *Note: This workshop assumes you are using Oracle APEX 23.2.*

 Estimated Time: 20 minutes